Configuration guide for Yoast SEO

 - How to connect to Google Search Console

 - How to connect to Yandex Webmaster Tools

 - How to submit your sitemaps

-On the Taxonomies tab, you’re allowed to determine whether you want search engines to show the different types of taxonomies (e.g. categories, tags) in the search results.
-You can also alter the templates of the SEO title and meta description for these taxonomies.
+In the settings for categories and tags, you can determine whether you want search engines to show these pages in the search results.
+You can also alter the templates of the SEO title, meta description, and social appearance templates for these taxonomies.